European Union Fast Facts

 The EU is run by five main bodies: European Parliament, Council of the Union, European Commission, Court of Justice, and the Court of Auditors.

-An estimated 510.1 million people lived within the European Union in 2016.
+An estimated 511.8 million people lived within the European Union as of January 2017.

 The United States is the EU's main trading partner.